kyalala15/market_analysis/README.md

 # Market Analysis Dashboard

-A dashboard for analyzing stocks and cryptocurrencies using Dash, Financial Modeling Prep API, CoinMarketCap API, and Plotly.
+A dashboard for analyzing stocks and cryptocurrencies using Dash, Financial Modeling Prep API, CryptoCompare API, and Plotly.

 ## Features